Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: Results on simulations and real data analysis

 where the unobserved state variable $s_i$ is a discrete Markov chain taking values $0$ and $1,$ with transition probabilities $p_{00}=\frac{2}{3}, \ p_{01}=\frac{1}{3}, \ p_{10}=p_{11}=\frac{1}{2}.$ It is easy to check that the above model is stable if the functions $a_j(\cdot), j=1,2,$ are constants and bounded by one \cite{REQ}.
 In the simulations, the initial state is chosen to be 1. \item Simple bilinear model: Consider the first order bilinear model

 It is known from \cite{FY} that when the functions $a_j(\cdot),j=1,2,$ are constants and bounded by one, $x_i$ has an ARMA representation and hence stable.

 \end{enumerate}

-In the simulations below, we record our results based on 1,000 repetitions and for Algorithm \ref{alg:boostrapping}, we choose $B=1,000.$ {For the choices of random variables $\eta_i, i=1,2,\cdots,$ we set $\eta_i$ to be student-$t$ distribution with degree of $5$, i.e., $t$(5), for models 1-2 and standard normal random variables for models 3-5. }
+In the simulations below, we record our results based on 1,000 repetitions and for Algorithm \ref{alg:boostrapping}, we choose $B=1,000.$ {For the choices of random variables $\eta_i, i=1,2,\cdots,$ we set $\eta_i$ to be student-$t$ distribution with degree of $5$, i.e., $t$(5), for models 1-2 and standard normal random variables for models 3-5.} For the purpose of comparison of accuracy, besides the above five models, we also consider two strictly stationary time series models, model 6 for a stationary ARMA(1,1) and model 7 for a stationary SETAR.
+Furthermore, for the comparison of power, we consider two non-stationary time series models whose errors have constant variances, denoted as models $6^\#$ and $7^\#.$ \begin{enumerate} \item[6.]
+Linear time series: stationary ARMA(1,1) process.
+We consider the following process